snar/je2e/README.md

 DIAGNOSTICS
 -----------

 When everything is ok, `je2e` returns with exit code of 0 and without any output.

-When error happens it will be written and exit-code will be non-zero.
+When error happens it will be written to stdout and exit-code will be non-zero.

-Edge case: packets without l2 headers and without correct first nibble: in this case warning message written on stderr, however, processing continues.
+Edge cases: too short packets, or packets without both l2 headers correct first nibble: in this case warning message written on stderr, however, processing continues.

 AUTHOR
 ------